walkerrandolphsmith/practice/10-graphql/README.md

 # Graphql

+Consider a system that allow users to author posts.

 - A person can author a post that contains textual content
 - A person can view a set of posts and their author's username